While at La Digue, the ship will be at anchor.

 Watch a destination video.

 This small island, no more than four square miles in size, is Praslin's beautiful neighbor and presents a picture of peaceful seclusion.
-Apart from a few minivans, the only other means of transport here are ox carts or bicycles.
+There are lots of open air mini-taxis and multi-seat taxis.
+Prices are variable.
+Watch out for gouging.
 The island has two centers, La Passe where you come ashore via the ship's tender and, just half a mile to the south, La Reunion.
-Both are on the islands west coast and neither has more than a handful of dwellings, a few shops, bicycle and oxcart rentals.
+Both are on the islands west coast and neither has more than a handful of dwellings, a few shops, bicycle rentals.

 Protected on all but its southeast shores by a magnificent encircling coral reef, La Digue retains all the fascination of an untouched world.

 Beaches are beautiful but many are very rocky and depending on the season some are not good for swimming due to strong currents and undertow.

 It pays to compare your cruise line tours here.